andychung/tomchung.github.io-source/_posts/2015-01-04-spun-lights.md

     size: half
 ---

-Simple pendent lights originally designed for the Toronto retail space Working Title.
+Simple pendant lights originally designed for the Toronto retail space Working Title.
 The lights are spun in Ontario from 16 gauge steel in powder coated or plated metal finishes.